-Exploring the relationship between owners and their extraordinary pets.
-Including a Russian family with a 7ft brown bear, an Australian lady with a deadly crocodile and a couple with a one-ton buffalo
+This fun film explores the unusual relationship between owners and their extraordinary pets.
+Featuring a 7ft brown bear, a deadly crocodile and a family with a one-ton buffalo.

 Many Muslim women are unaware that their marriages aren't legally recognised in Britain.
-This documentary meets women whose nuptials don't afford them the same rights and protections as other couples
+This documentary meets women whose nuptials don't afford them the same protection as other couples.

 Following Japanese journalist, Shiori Ito, who alleges she was raped by a well-known TV journalist, after the two met for a work dinner in 2015.
 Mr Noriyuki Yamaguchi strenuously denies the claims.